 Sanctuary Mountain Maungatautari began with a dream to protect the plant and animal species living on Maungatautari.
-This ancient eco-system has been recognised as a reserve since 1912 and nearly 100 years later the community came together to restore and further protect this precious environment with a pest-proof fence.
+This ancient eco-system has been recognised as a reserve since 1912 and nearly 100 years later the community came together to restore and protect this precious environment with a pest-proof fence.

 With most of the mountain mature and intact conifer/broadleaf/podocarp forest, the functioning ecosystem on Sanctuary Mountain Maungatautari is as close to the pre-human New Zealand environment as it’s possible to find.
-The large size and quality of the habitat on the maunga means it’s a viable home for self-sustaining populations of many of our most endangered species – from birds to bats, frogs to reptiles, tuatara to giant weta.
+It’s also the example of what the future holds if Predator Free 2050 is successful.

 Sanctuary Mountain Maungatautari is a must do when visiting New Zealand.
 The enormity of the project, at 3400 hectares, makes it one of the largest pest-proof fenced projects in the world.